-The Australian Government Department of Agriculture, Water and the Environment (the department) has prepared this draft report to assess the proposal by India for market access to Australia for fresh okra fruit (Abelmoschus esculentus) for human consumption.
+The Australian Government Department of Agriculture, Fisheries and Forestry (the department) has prepared this final report to assess the proposal by India for market access to Australia for fresh okra fruit (Abelmoschus esculentus) for human consumption.

 Australia currently permits the importation of fresh okra fruit from Fiji for human consumption, provided Australian biosecurity import conditions are met.
 Australia does not currently permit the importation of okra fruit from any other country for human consumption.